Resources

 About Bold Brand 2.0

-Bold Brand™ is a framework and best-practices approach to help professional services firms identify a niche, position themselves within that niche, and build a compelling brand.
-This framework guides professionals step-by-step through the process, illuminating potential pitfalls along the way.
+Bold Brand is a framework and best-practices approach to help professional services firms identify a niche, position themselves within that niche, and build a compelling brand.
+The book walks you through the process step by step.
+Get it on Amazon or Audible, or read about the author.

 Acknowledgments